-Today I toured a university campus with my college-bound son.
-When the student tour guide was talking about the university’s science program, her eyes lit up when she told us how she was taking biology 101, and even though the experiments the students were doing in their labs were very basic, the results were being used as part of a research project that she professor was doing.
+Today, I toured a university campus with my college-bound son.
+When the student tour guide was talking about the university’s science program, her eyes lit up when she told us how she was taking Biology 101, and even though the experiments the students were doing in their labs were very basic, the results were being used as part of a research project that she professor was doing.
 She loved being part of something that mattered – beyond her own education.
 That got me thinking…how can teachers get students involved in projects that matter beyond themselves, beyond the classroom?
 Here is a list of ideas for how you can make it matter:

 Write for Real Readers

 Often, the only person that reads a student’s work is the teacher, and maybe a parent.
 What if…

 - Students wrote letters to real people instead of practice letters that never get mailed?
 To authors, politicians, city officials, companies, newspapers and magazines, friends, relatives, pen pals, soldiers, guest speakers, etc.